samuelsson/phpMyXBMC/README.md

 > tamplan & narfight @ XBMC Forum
 > [Thumbnail hash script](http://forum.xbmc.org/showthread.php?t=85445)

+## Bugs and Insects
+* The hash code generator doesn't work properly when path name contains foreign characters, such as Å, Ä, Ö, Ü, etc.

 ## ToDo
 * Ignore "The", "An" and "A" when sorting movies/shows.
 * Fix number sorting, "2" gets sorted before "10" for example